440 Huntington Avenue

 What are the specifics of your graduate education (thus far)?

-I am finishing my second year of the PhD program.
-I have one more core course left before I get my masters.
+I am finishing my third year of the PhD program.

 What are your research interests in a bit more detail?
 Is your current academic/research path what you always had in mind for yourself, or has it evolved somewhat?
 If so, how/why?